 No stress, so easy – Diana had done the recipe for me.
 All I needed to do was follow it.
 It was time to get cooking.
 I mixed the marinade, poured it on the pork slab and refrigerated it for flavors to set.
 Then at the right time, I roasted the whole chunk in the oven, following directions.
 By the time the oven timer buzzed, we could smell the lilting aromas of the soy sauce, rice wine, hoisin sauce all combined.

-Diana tells us why she organized this fun virtual potluck: “The aim of the potluck is to celebrate Chinese New Year by learning from other bloggers how to adapt Chinese cooking and dishes to suit their lifestyle, whether you’re vegetarian, an omnivore, gluten-free, or inhabitant of a small urban apartment.
+Diana told us why she organized this fun virtual potluck: “The aim of the potluck is to celebrate Chinese New Year by learning from other bloggers how to adapt Chinese cooking and dishes to suit their lifestyle, whether you’re vegetarian, an omnivore, gluten-free, or inhabitant of a small urban apartment.

 You can do this, too!
 Here is the original recipe of Chinese Barbecued Pork from Diana Kuan’s new “The Chinese Take Out Cookbook.”
 If you have enjoyed those slices of rich, honey-sweetened and salty pork belly from Chinese restaurants but always wondered how to do it, then you’re in for a treat.
 Now you can make it right in your own home.
 Diana gave me such an easy recipe to do, I did not have to over think it.
 Whether it’s the Lunar New Year or any day, this is a great meal the family can enjoy.
 Serve it with fragrant jasmine rice, steamed dumplings, a 'pancit' noodle dish or other Chinese New Year entrees.
 This recipe made 4 servings.